GrumpyBusted/Grumpy.RipplesMQ.Client/README.md

     // Creating the Message Bus
     var messageBus = MessageBusBuilder.Build("MyService");

-    // Setup SubscribeHandler to handle a publish message, each message comming on the queue will call MyTopicAHandler messageBus.SubscribeHandler<MyDtoA>(new PublishSubscribeConfig { Persistent = false, Topic = "MyTopicA" }, MyTopicAHandler, "MySubscriberName");
+    // Setup SubscribeHandler to handle a publish message, each message coming on the queue will call MyTopicAHandler messageBus.SubscribeHandler<MyDtoA>(new PublishSubscribeConfig { Persistent = false, Topic = "MyTopicA" }, MyTopicAHandler, "MySubscriberName");

     // Setup RequestHandler to handle a requests